killermann/samk.blog/content/2020/trickle-down-social-justice/index.md

 ***

-<p class="dropcap">The theory behind the theory of Trickle-down Social Justice is that marginalized people will look out for other marginalized people, and dominant group members will keep on dominating.
-If marginalized people are granted power, even just a chosen elite few, they'll share that power with others, and it will show up in the form of material improvements in those other people's lives.</p>
+The theory behind the theory of Trickle-down Social Justice is that marginalized people will look out for other marginalized people, and dominant group members will keep on dominating.
+If marginalized people are granted power, even just a chosen elite few, they'll share that power with others, and it will show up in the form of material improvements in those other people's lives.

 This might work, and it might be the best path toward living social justice.
 Maybe!